RedHatInsights/insights-behavioral-spec/docs/scenarios_list.md

 * Check Inference Service response with an invalid body is used in the request
 * Check Inference Service response with a valid body with invalid data is used in the request
 * Check Inference Service response with a valid body with valid data is used in the request
-* Check Inference Service response with a valid body with valid data is used in the request that returns a success prediction

 ## `ccx-upgrades-inference/smoketests.feature`